firebase/firebase-ios-sdk/README.md

 includes FirebaseCore, FirebaseAuth, FirebaseDatabase, FirebaseMessaging, and FirebaseStorage.

-Firebase is an app develpment platform with tools to help you build, grow and monetize your app.
+Firebase is an app development platform with tools to help you build, grow and monetize your app.
 More information about Firebase can be found at [https://firebase.google.com](https://firebase.google.com).